DavidVentura/blog/blog/raw/withings-re/POST.md

 }
 ```

-but of course.. what is `str` here? we can follow the call-graph a bit and find some mac-address based lookup, with a lovely exception if that's not found
+Seems simple enough: `SHA1(challenge + mac + str)`, but.. what is `str` here?

+We can follow the call-graph a bit and find some mac-address based lookup, with a lovely exception if that's not found
 ```java
 public class NoKlSecretProvidedException extends IOException {
     public NoKlSecretProvidedException() {